dullroar/ten-steps-to-linux-survival/README.md

     -i pdfinfo \{\} \; > pdfinfo.log
 ```

-This says to ignore files named "pdfinfo.log" (`! -name pdfinfo.log`) and otherwise look for files (`-type f`) containing "pdfinfo" (`-exec grep ...`) that haven't been checked since the last time "pdfinfo.log" was modified (`-newer pdfinfo.log`).
-In my tests the first run (which initially creates the "pdfinfo.log" file) ran in 30 seconds but subsequents runs took just a few seconds.
-This was because the number of files to be searched through all directories was big enough it paid to pre-filter the results before handing them to `grep`.
+This says to ignore files named `pdfinfo.log` (`! -name pdfinfo.log`) and otherwise look for files (`-type f`) containing "pdfinfo" (`-exec grep -H -i pdfinfo`) that haven't been checked since the last time `pdfinfo.log` was modified (`-newer pdfinfo.log`).
+In my tests the first run (which initially creates the `pdfinfo.log` file) ran in 30 seconds but subsequents runs took just a few seconds.
+This was because the number of files to be searched through all directories was big enough it paid to pre-filter the results with `find` before handing them to `grep`.

 Gawking at `awk`
 ----------------